As there is no special cake, Tunnock's fine wafer biscuits provided a satisfying alternative. |

 Alison had attempted a mutiny at least twice, as she was in charge of winding the paddles.
 Also my welly boots were up to three inches in water, inside, that is, surrounding the socks, so I wouldn't allow a mutiny.
 Nevertheless, she was disheartened and at the same time quite exceptionally grumpy.

 The driest thing was my vest.
-Only
+Only the left sleeve was wet.
+Everything else was wet.
+Wet.
+Humph. |

 The cost of a licence for the Crinan is amazing, or breath taking, not quite sure which.
 The time spent waiting for something to happen is also amazing, but on Saturday we had a decent run down the hill from lock to lock because staff were around and a lot of boats were coming through so the locks were often open as we got to them.
 The locks are mostly antiques, and only the sea lock had hydraulics.
 All the rest were handraulic.